Input Partials

 -d '{"isDefault": true}'

-Default partials auto-resolve in this order: action-specific default first, then integration-wide default.
+Default partials auto-resolve in this order: matching alias-scoped integration-wide default first, then the matching alias-scoped action-specific or trigger-specific default.
 Up to 2 defaults can stack.
+To run without defaults, send an explicit empty partialIds array.

 Using Partials with Actions